Optomap Retinal Imaging

 Capital Vision Center is always trying to utilize the newest technology when creating custom eyeware specific to each patient.
 We have state of the art measuring devices, lens tinting technology, and an in-office lens edger that can add patient specific prescriptions into any frame they choose.
 This gives us the ability to create same day glasses for many patients.

 To achieve the best optical performance from your glasses, exact measurements must be taken by our certified opticians in order to utilize 100% of your prescription.
+Glasses are not “one size fits all” and each pair is made custom to for every patient to ensure best vision through them.
 Stop by our office today to check out our inventory of over 2000 frames.